casper-ecosystem/cep-78-enhanced-nft/client/updated_receipts/README.md

 ## Usage

-The `migrate.wasm` takes the following runtime arguments.
+The `updated_receipts.wasm` takes the following runtime arguments.

 * `nft_package_hash`: The NFT ContractPackageHash for a given instance of the NFT contract.